Modern slavery includes slavery, servitude, forced labour and human trafficking.

 Onyx and HBMS have an internal due diligence process to verify their supply chain management system.

-Performance management measurement criteria of our consultants and sub-contractors is an objective for 2022.
+Performance management measurement criteria of our consultants and sub-contractors continues to be

 The HB Projects Group recognises that there is a risk of modern slavery in any area of our business where there is the potential for: